ismet55555/AWS_Solutions_Architect_Notes/README.md

   - On-Premise servers
   - Virtual Machines
   - VMs in other cloud enviroments
-- can associate AWS resources together by applying the same identifying resource tag
+- Can associate AWS resources together by applying the same identifying resource tag
 - Can group resources together so you can mange and monitor them as a group
 - **System Manager Agent (SSM Agent)**
   - Can be installed and configured on an EC2 instance, an on-premises server, or a virtual machine (VM)